 For Sex Crimes Defense in Idaho – Sawtooth Defense Lawyers

-We are top criminal defense lawyers in Boise, Idaho, specializing in sex crimes cases.
+We are top criminal defense lawyers in Boise, Idaho, with experience in sex crimes cases.
 Our 100 years of combined experience has helped many people get their charges dropped or significantly reduced.

 Our focus is on keeping you out of jail and off the Idaho sex offender registry, and on preventing you from having a record of a criminal conviction.